Mary Robinson: Lenihan controversy

 Lenihan's support evaporated, and Haughey concluded that the election was as good as lost.
 Haughey distanced himself from Lenihan and sacked him from the Cabinet.
-This had unintended consequences, as disquiet within Fianna Fáil organisation concerning Haughey's leadership increased dramatically.
+This had unintended consequences, as disquiet within the Fianna Fáil organisation concerning Haughey's leadership increased dramatically.
 Many canvassers now restarted the campaign to get Lenihan elected.
 However, Lenihan's personal confidence was shattered and although he recovered somewhat in the polls towards the end of the campaign, it was insufficient.
-He won the first count with 44% of the first-preference votes — Robinson attaining 39%.
+He was ahead on the first count with 44% of the first-preference votes — Robinson attaining 39%.
 However, transfers from Currie proved critical and the majority of these went — as expected — against Fianna Fáil.
 Lenihan became the first Fianna Fáil presidential candidate to lose a presidential election.
 Robinson became president, the first woman to hold the office, and the first candidate to be second on first preference votes to win the presidency.

-She became the first Labour Party candidate, the first woman, and the first non-Fianna-Fáil candidate in the history of contested presidential elections to win the presidency.
+She became the first Labour Party candidate, the first woman, and the first non-Fianna-Fáil candidate in a contested presidential election to win the presidency.
 RTÉ broadcast her victory speech live rather than The Angelus.
 Her first television interview as President-elect was on the RTÉ children's television show The Den with Ray D'Arcy, puppets Zig and Zag and Dustin the Turkey, another puppet.

-Presidency (1990 – 1997)
+Presidency (1990–1997)

+Inauguration and early term

 Robinson was inaugurated as the seventh President of Ireland on 3 December 1990.
-She proved a remarkably popular President, earning the praise of Brian Lenihan himself who, before his death five years later, said that she was a better President than he ever could have been.
+She proved a popular President, earning the praise of Brian Lenihan himself who, before his death five years later, said that she was a better President than he ever could have been.

 In 1991, Robinson was prevented from leaving the country by Charles Haughey's government.
-The power of the government to prevent the president leaving the country is enshrined in Article 12.9 of the Irish constitution, which states that "the President shall not leave the State [...] save with the consent of the Government".
-Robinson had been invited to deliver the prestigious BBC Dimbleby Lecture, and was to be speaking on the position of women and the family in Ireland.
-Wary of Robinson's position as a feminist and human rights layer, the government prevented her leaving as they wished to avoid the negative publicity that they believed would arise from a speech they believed would be highly critical of the Irish state.
+The power of the government to prevent the president from leaving the country is enshrined in Article 12.9 of the Irish constitution, which states that "the President shall not leave the State [...] save with the consent of the Government".
+Robinson had been invited to deliver the BBC Dimbleby Lecture, and was to be speaking on the position of women and the family in Ireland.
+Wary of Robinson's position as a feminist and human rights lawyer, the government prevented her from leaving as they wished to avoid the negative publicity that they believed would arise from a speech they believed would be highly critical of the Irish state.